 Ellie Boo Bed & Breakfast has teamed up with Supreme Travel to offer the guests a discount rate on the most popular attraction in Gozo – Hop on Hop off Gozo Sightseeing Tour.
 The Gozo Sightseeing Tour operates every day (except on Christmas Day).
 The first bus leaves Mgarr Port, and there’s a bus every 45 minutes.
-The full schedule can be viewed by clicking here.

 The following are the places where you can hop off or pass by during the tour:

 This is Gozo’s main harbour with its many fishing boats, yachts and ferry boats.
 Overlooking the harbour is Fort Chambray and the exquisite Neo-Gothic chapel of Our Lady of Lourdes.

 This beach is located at the bottom of a rich and fertile valley on the northern side of the island.
 It is quite wide and sandy.
 Its particularly golden-reddish sand makes this beach different from others in Gozo and Malta.
 Its real Maltese name is Ir-Ramla il-Ħamra – the Red Sandy Beach.

 3 – SAVINA CREATIVITY CENTRE

 A location run by the master franchise for a country or a geographical area, having facilities to produce fresh delicacies, stock merchandise, train staff, customise gifts and organise distribution.

 Regarded to be the oldest freestanding structures in the world, the largest megalith to be found at Ġgantija Temples weighs about 50 tonnes, and its walls reach a height of around seven metres.
 Altars and the remnants of a fire-reddened circular stone hearth, possibly for an eternal flame, can still be seen.

 5 – TA’ KOLA WINDMILL